financeit/purgatory/README.markdown

-    purgatory.soul # The ActiveRecord model instance whose changes are in purgatory purgatory.requester # The user who created the purgatory purgatory.created_at # The time when the purgatory was created purgatory.approver # The user who approved the purgatory purgatory.approved_at # The time when the purgatory was approved
+    purgatory.soul # The ActiveRecord model instance whose changes are in purgatory purgatory.requester # The user who created the purgatory purgatory.created_at # The time when the purgatory was created purgatory.requested_changes # A hash of the proposed changes.
+The keys are the attribute names and the values are 2-element arrays where the 1st element is the old value and the 2nd element is the new value purgatory.approver # The user who approved the purgatory purgatory.approved_at # The time when the purgatory was approved